 He also possesses a rich intellectual background and profound knowledge of Greek history, a genuine patriotism, and a character marked by integrity, social sensitivity, genuine simplicity, and humility.
 It is no coincidence that, despite years in the public eye, he has never sought to craft a personal media profile.
 All these qualities guarantee an outstanding tenure.

-However, I deemed that in the coming period, amid a turbulent international environment, the nation requires a President with extensive public service and clear political characteristics.
+However, in the coming period, and in a turbulent international environment, the country needs a President of the Republic with a long track record in public life and with clear political characteristics.
 Regardless, Katerina Sakellaropoulou leaves a positive mark on the nation’s history.
 As Prime Minister and as a citizen, I honor her and thank her from the bottom of my heart.